cyberbotics/webots-doc/guide/the-3d-window.md

 To apply a torque to an object, place the mouse pointer on it, hold down the Alt key and right mouse button together while dragging the mouse.
 Linux users should also hold down the Control key (Ctrl) together with the Alt key.
-Also, Mac OS X users with a one-button mouse should hold down the Control key (Ctrl) to emulate the right mouse button.
+Also, macOS users with a one-button mouse should hold down the Control key (Ctrl) to emulate the right mouse button.
 This way your are drawing a 3D-vector with origin the center of mass and whose end is located on the plane parallel to the view which